Croatia signs purchase of French jets during Macron visit - NewsBreak

 Croatia signs purchase of French jets during Macron visit

-ZAGREB, Croatia (AP) — Croatia on Thursday signed a deal to buy 12 Rafale fighter jets from France worth nearly 1 billion euros ($1.2 billion) that officials said will considerably strengthen its air force amid lingering tensions in the Balkans.
+Croatia on Thursday signed a deal to buy 12 Rafale fighter jets from France worth nearly 1 billion euros ($1.2 billion) that officials said will considerably strengthen its air force amid lingering tensions in the Balkans

 The contract for the used combat aircraft was signed during the visit of French President Emmanuel Macron to Croatia.
 It was the first visit by France’s head of state to Croatia since it split from the former Yugoslav federation in the 1991-95 war.